 Symptoms of depression can include feelings of persistent sadness, irritability, emptiness, hopelessness, helplessness, guilt, worthlessness, and/or restlessness.
-People may also experience a loss of interest in hobbies or activities that they once found joyful, including sex.
-They may also experience body pains, headaches, and cramps along with fatigue and decreased energy associated with insomnia or oversleeping.3 Major Depressive Disorder can be life threatening, as severe symptoms can include thoughts of suicide or suicide attempts.1 Sexual dysfunction is also a common symptom of depression and can even be aggravated by antidepressant drugs.4
+People may also experience a loss of interest in hobbies or activities that they once found joyful, which may include sex.
+They may also experience somatic symptoms such as body pains, headaches, and cramps along with fatigue and decreased energy associated with insomnia or oversleeping.3 Major Depressive Disorder can be life threatening, as some individuals present with symptoms leading to thoughts of suicide or suicide attempts.1 Sexual dysfunction is also a common symptom of depression and can even be affected by antidepressant drugs.4

 Antidepressants and Sex

 Between 30 to 70% of people who take antidepressant drugs experience some sexual problems.
-Sexual side effects most commonly occur in the class of antidepressants called the selective serotonin reuptake inhibitors (SSRIs).5 These drugs include Cymbalta, Lexapro, Zoloft, Prozac, Celexa, Paxil, and others SSRIs.6 Overall, these antidepressants may cause both genders to experience a lowered sex drive or a difficulty achieving orgasm.
-Additionally, each gender may experience unique side effects, including vaginal dryness and lowered sensitivity in females, and erectile dysfunction in males.
+Sexual side effects most commonly occur in the class of antidepressants called the selective serotonin reuptake inhibitors (SSRIs).5 These drugs include Cymbalta, Lexapro, Zoloft, Prozac, Celexa, Paxil, and others SSRIs.6 The sex-related side effects are proposed to occur due to alterations in other hormones implicated in sexual arousal or pleasure, such as dopamine or testosterone, which may occur as a result of altered levels of serotonin.10 Overall, these antidepressants may cause people of any gender to experience a lowered sex drive or a difficulty achieving orgasm.
+Additionally, people with vulvas may experience unique side effects, including vaginal dryness and lowered sensitivity, whereas people with penises may experience erectile dysfunction.
 Keep in mind that not all people taking these specific antidepressants experience sexual side effects.
-There are some antidepressants (including Remeron and Wellbutrin) that are known to cause fewer sexual side effects.
-A person may want to consult their doctor about these medications if they are experiencing negative side effects from other antidepressants.6
+Some antidepressants which focus on dopamine or norepinephrine primarily (including Remeron and Wellbutrin), are known to cause fewer sexual side effects.11 A person should consult their doctor about other options if they are experiencing negative side effects from other antidepressants.6

-When taking an antidepressant that leads to unwanted side effects, it is vital to consult a doctor or psychiatrist about which option is best.
-Stopping a psychiatric medication without tapering off first can be detrimental to one’s mental health and may cause worsening depression.
+When taking an antidepressant that leads to unwanted side effects, it is vital to consult a medical professional about which option is best.
+Stopping a psychiatric medication without first tapering off can be detrimental to one’s mental health and may cause worsening depression.
 With the help of a medical professional, a person may change their medication dosage, try a new one, or stop the medication completely, in order to regain the sexual function they desire.6

 1. Parekh, Ranna.
 “What Is Depression?”
 What Is Depression?
 American Psychiatric Association, Jan.
 2017.
 Web.
 21 Jan.
 2017.